-Identifying Aboriginal peoples' cultural objectives and outcomes for water is progressing through the amendment of the Barossa Water Allocation Plan and building on from engagement during development of this strategy.
+Identifying Aboriginal peoples' cultural objectives and outcomes for water is progressing through the amendment of the Barossa Water Allocation Plan and through consultation on this strategy.
 This is an important step in ensuring that these are progressed and integrated into regional planning processes and on-ground projects.

 To ensure efficient and integrated delivery, it is recommended an Implementation Plan be developed to progress the actions set out in this strategy, taking into account the activities that are under way.